Everything that you need to know about Apep, the Ancient Egyptian Deity of Chaos

 Other Interesting Facts

 - Apopis (The Destroyer/Enemy of Ra) was the name ancient Greeks gave to Apep.
 Other names of Apep were Apepi and Rerek.

-- Some myths held the belief that Apep was cast to the underworld after his sibling Ra toppled him from his throne.
+- Some myths held the belief that Apep was cast into the underworld after his sibling Ra toppled him from his throne.
 It claims that Apep’s tyrannical rule was the reason why Ra overthrew him.
-Prior to his overthrow, Apep was the head god in the ancient Egyptian pantheon.
+Prior to his overthrow, Apep was the chief god in the ancient Egyptian pantheon.

 - Because Apep’s place of dwelling was the underworld, Egyptians also placed spells and recited prayers to protect their deceased from Apep.